 Separate squad to play Zimbabwe

 “This is exciting times for us because of the situation with Ethiopia – dropping some points and opening the door for us,” Igesund said.

 "We all want them to draw or lose their last game, but we can't worry about what happens in their game.
-We have to take control of what we can do and go out there and win the game.”

 The national boss also announced a separate squad to play Zimbabwe at a yet to be confirmed venue on September 10.

 There are 13 players from the Botswana squad who would be released – all the overseas-based players and those from Orlando Pirates because of their CAF Champions League involvement.

 Only striker Kermit Erasmus would remain from the Buccaneers due to his ineligibility in the continental competition.

 Thirteen others would be added to the list, among them new faces Darren Keet, Ruzaigh Gamildien and Siphelele Mthembu. – Sapa